 Buildings and road transport have for a long time been outside of the emissions trading scheme.
-Emissions from those sectors, in addition to agriculture and waste, altogether account for approximately 60% of greenhouse gasses in the EU and are covered by the Effort Sharing Regulation, which sets national reduction targets for each Member State.13 As a part of legislative changes adopted under the 'Fit for 55' package, the 2023 amendments to the Effort Sharing Regulation set an EU-wide emission reduction target for the emissions it encompasses to 40% reductions below 2005 levels in 2030.14 That EU-wide target is translated into national targets which oblige Member States to play their share in achieving the EU's goal depending on their potential to reduce emissions.
-The EU ETS II was developed with a view of helping Member States
+Emissions from those sectors, in addition to agriculture and waste, altogether account for approximately 60% of greenhouse gasses in the EU and are covered by the Effort Sharing Regulation, which sets national reduction targets for each Member State.
+As a part of legislative changes adopted under the 'Fit for 55' package, the 2023 amendments to the Effort Sharing Regulation set an EU-wide emission reduction target for the emissions it encompasses to 40% reductions below 2005 levels in 2030.
+That EU-wide target is translated into national targets which oblige Member States to play their share in achieving the EU's goal depending on their potential to reduce emissions.
+The EU ETS II was developed with a view of helping Member States https://climate.ec.europa.eu/eu-action/eu-emissions-trading-system-eu-ets/ets2-buildings-road-transport-and-additional-sectors_en, accessed 12 May 2024.

-10 Directive (EU) 2023/959 of the European Parliament and of the Council of 10 May 2023 amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union and Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading system, OJ L 130, p.
-134-202
+Directive (EU) 2023/959 of the European Parliament and of the Council of 10 May 2023 amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union and Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading system, OJ L 130, p.
+134-202 achieve their individual targets, because the progress they were making in this regard proved to be insufficient for reaching the climate neutrality goal in $2050\,^{15}$ a) Carbon Border Adjustment Mechanism - A Missed Opportunity?